Kyle Gourlay: Hamilton Academical

 Having had trials with Queen of the South and AFC Bournemouth, he signed a one-year contract with Hamilton Academical in July 2019.
 In May 2020 he signed a one-year extension to his contract.
 Gourlay made his first competitive appearance for Hamilton in a 3–2 defeat at Hibernian on 2 October, after regular goalkeeper Ryan Fulton was ruled out due to COVID-19.
 On 19 May 2021 it was announced that he would leave Hamilton at the end of the season, following the expiry of his contract.

 Cove Rangers

-He signed for Cove Rangers in June 2021.
+He signed for Cove Rangers in June 2021 on a two-year deal.

+Kelty Hearts

+In May 2023 following the completion of his contract with Cove, Gourlay signed with Scottish League One club Kelty Hearts.
+On 3 July 2024, Kelty confirmed that Gourlay had left the club after accepting an offshore job which made him unable to continue with the club.